Fullerton Bicycle Accident Lawyers

 Injured victims of Fullerton bicycle accidents may file a claim against the at-fault motorist to seek compensation for their significant damages and losses.
 An important part of the claim process is proving that the driver was negligent.
 Drivers who are negligent or reckless can be held accountable for losses such as medical bills, lost earnings, property damage, pain and suffering, the cost of rehabilitation, and pain and suffering.
 Negligence can be proved against drivers in cases where the motorist in question was speeding, ran a red light or stop sign, failed to yield to the bicyclist or drove distracted or fatigued.

-It is common for bicycle accidents to result in serious injuries that can be devastating financially and physically for the bicyclists.
 Many bicycle accident victims suffer head trauma, broken bones, sprains, strains, neck injuries, back injuries and lacerations.
 All of these injuries can be extremely painful and some of them can affect the victim's quality of life in the long term.

 Contact Bisnar Chase for Legal Representation